Overview of Virginia Taxes

-Tax rates in Virginia are calculated by local governments including counties, cities and special districts such as sanitation districts.
+Tax rates in Virginia are calculated by local governments, including counties, cities and special districts like sanitation districts.
 They are calculated per $100 of assessed value.

-The table below shows the effective tax rate (that’s annual taxes paid as a percentage of home value) for every county and independent city in Virginia.
-It also shows the median home value and median annual property taxes.
+The table below shows the average effective tax rate (annual taxes paid as a percentage of home value) for every county and independent city in Virginia.
+It also shows the median home value and median annual property tax for each.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

-Located southwest of Washington D.C., Fairfax County has some of the most expensive homes in the country.
-According to the U.S. Census Bureau, the county’s median home value is $476,600, 22nd highest of any county in the U.S.
+Located southwest of Washington, D.C., Fairfax County has some of the most expensive homes in the country.
+According to the U.S. Census Bureau, the county’s median home value is $576,700.

 Those high home values also mean that, while property tax rates in Fairfax County aren’t especially high, annual tax payments are.
-The median annual property tax paid by homeowners in Fairfax County is $4,689.
-That’s $2,500 more than the national median.
+More specifically, the median annual property tax paid by homeowners in Fairfax County is $6,463, which is more than double the national median.

 Situated along the Atlantic Ocean in the southeast corner of the state, Virginia Beach has property tax rates slightly higher than the state average.
-The city’s average effective property tax rate is 0.88%, 22nd highest in the state.
-However, the city’s nominal rate – that’s the rate that appears on a tax bill, and which applies to assessed value – is somewhat higher: 0.95% as of 2013.
+The city’s average effective property tax rate is 0.93%.
+If you buy a home there, you can expect to pay a property tax bill of around $2,676 a year.

 Prince William County

 Prince William County is a largely suburban county situated on the Potomac River, southwest of Washington D.C.
-The average effective property tax in the county is 1.06%, seventh highest in the state.
-Real estate in Prince William County was most recently reassessed as of 2015, which means current assessed values should be close to 100% of market value.
-Prior to that reassessment they had dipped to around 80% of market value.
+The average effective property tax in the county is 1.14%.
+Real estate in Prince William County was most recently reassessed as of 2019, which means current assessed values may be close to full market value.

-With a population of about 330,000, Loudoun County is the fourth largest county or independent city in the state of Virginia.
+With a population of about 427,000, Loudoun County is the fourth-largest county or independent city in the state of Virginia.
 It also has some of the highest property taxes.
-The median annual property tax paid by Loudoun County homeowners is $5,096, second highest amount in the state.
-That is more than $3,000 higher than the state median.
+The median annual property tax paid by Loudoun County homeowners is $5,618, which is the third-highest amount in the state.
+It's also more than $2,800 above the national median, which is $2,795.

 Chesterfield County sits along the James River just outside of the city of Richmond.
 The county gets its name from a former British Secretary of State, the Earl of Chesterfield.
-The county’s average effective property tax rate is 0.89%, 20th highest in the state and slightly higher than the state average.
-That rate is still lower than the national average of 1.19%, however.
+The county’s average effective property tax rate is 0.95%.
+That rate comes in a bit above the 0.75% statewide average.

 Henrico County has property taxes comparable to those in Chesterfield, which lies on the opposite side of the James River and the city of Richmond.
-At $1,785, the median annual property tax in Henrico County is about $250 lower than that in Chesterfield County, and about $400 lower than that in the city of Richmond.
+County homeowners pay a median property tax of $2,105.
+Homes are valued at a median of $253,900.

 Norfolk is an independent city located at the mouth of the Chesapeake Bay in southeast Virginia, near Virginia Beach.
-It is the second most populous city in Virginia.
-The city’s average effective property tax rate is 1.04%, 10th highest in Virginia.
-The nominal rate, which applies to assessed value, is 1.11%.
+It is one of the most populous cities in Virginia.
+The city’s average effective property tax rate is 1.17%, among the 20 highest in Virginia.

-The median home value in Arlington County, which is located directly across the Potomac from the nation’s capital, is $584,600.
-That’s the 11th highest median home value of any county in the nation.
-Annual property taxes are likewise quite high.
-The median annual property tax paid by homeowners in Arlington County is $5,053, third highest in Virginia.
+The median home value in Arlington County, which is located directly across the Potomac from the nation’s capital, is $731,700.
+That’s among the top 20 median home values of any county in the nation.
+Annual property taxes are likewise quite high, as the median annual property tax paid by homeowners in Arlington County is $6,927.

 Richmond is the capital of Virginia and the place where Virginia’s property tax laws were established.
-It has a population of around 200,000, making it the fourth largest city in the state.
-It also has the fifth highest property tax rate.
-Richmond’s average effective property tax rate is 1.11%.
-That equates to $2,220 in annual taxes on a home worth $200,000.
+It has a population of around 226,600, making it the fourth-largest city in the state.
+Richmond’s average effective property tax rate is 1.12%.